 The Gold Jazz Band, for experienced seventh and eighth grade musicians, meets once weekly for rehearsal after dismissal for one hour.
 These students also perform several times during the school year at school assemblies, evening concerts, and some off-campus venues.

-Sports in Grades VII & VIII
+Physical Education & Athletics in Grades VII & VIII

-ATHLETICS (Three 90-minute periods per week, plus games)
+ATHLETICS (Three 90-minute periods per week plus games)

 Library In Grade VII